bcgov/shinyssdtools/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Angeline Tillmanns, Marianne Métivier, Andy Teucher, David Fox, Carl Schwarz and Joe Thorley.
 Development of `shinyssdtools` was funded by the Ministry of Environment and Climate Change Strategy, British Columbia.
+The governments of British Columbia, Canada and Australia have also contributed to it's development.

 ## References